-The internal peer reviewer agrees with the assessor's determination, who correctly classified the stock of western central Pacific Ocean yellowfin tuna under Category C, as the stock is subject to a specific management regime in place and reference points are defined.
+The assessor correctly classified the western central Pacific Ocean yellowfin tuna as category C, as the stock is managed and reference points are defined to assess the stock status against.

-Fishery removals are included in the stock assessment and the stock has its biomass above reference point, so it passes Clauses C1.1 and C1.2.
+Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point: the fishery passes both clauses C1.1 and C1.2.

-Therefore, yellowfin tuna in FAO Area 71 (western central Pacific Ocean), is APPROVED for the production of fishmeal and fish oil under the current MarinTrust v 2.0 by-products standards.
+Therefore the western central Pacific Ocean yellowfin tuna is APPROVED for the production of fishmeal and fish oil under the current MarinTrust V2.0 by-products standards.

-Notes for On-site Auditor
+otes for On-site Auditor 'A